afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 ## This is / This is not

-Software development is not about moving Jira tickets.
-I wish software development had nothing to do with Jira, actually.
+Software development is not about updating tickets in Jira.
+If only software development had nothing to do with Jira…

 Software development is not about over-engineering stuff.
 It is not about feeling smart because *it is cool* and because lets you look at people over the shoulder.